 III.
 Penalties for Violation of this Policy

 In addition to any applicable civil or criminal penalties associated with violation of copyright law (see Guidelines for Copyright Compliance at Athens State University for a summary of civil and criminal penalties), faculty, staff and students found in violation of this policy may be subject to University sanctions or disciplinary actions.
-Students may be subject to sanctions under the Student Code of Conduct and Disciplinary Procedures, which may include, but are not limited to the following: official warnings, probation, loss of computer privileges, suspension, or expulsion.
+Students may be subject to sanctions under the Student Code of Conduct and Discipline, which may include, but are not limited to the following: official warnings, probation, loss of computer privileges, suspension, or expulsion.
 Faculty and staff found in violation of this policy may be subject to disciplinary actions that may include but are not limited to the following: official warnings or reprimands, reassignment, or termination.

 IV.
 Responsibility for this Operating Policy